aletbm/MySolutions_MLZoomcamp2024_DataTalks.Club/NLP_with_Disaster_Tweets_Capstone_2/README.md

 ### What am I predicting?
 You are predicting whether a given tweet is about a real disaster or not.
 If so, predict a 1.
 If not, predict a 0.

+### Kaggle competition

+You can find the competition in the following link: [https://www.kaggle.com/competitions/nlp-getting-started](https://www.kaggle.com/competitions/nlp-getting-started)
+This particular challenge is perfect for data scientists looking to get started with Natural Language Processing.
 </div>
 </div>